allinbits/cosmos-cash/docs/How-To/general_001_swagger.md

 ## Enable Swagger UI

 Swagger UI is disabled by default.
-To enable Swagger support edit the `app.toml` file, stored by default in the current user home directory:
+Use the `app.toml` file to enable Swagger support.
+The default location of the `app.toml` file is the current user home directory:

 ```bash
 ~/.cosmos-cash/config/app.toml
 ```

-got to the *API Configuration* section and make sure the variables are set to `true` like in the example below
+In the *API Configuration* section, make sure the variables are set to `true` as shown in the following example:

 ```toml
 ###############################################################################